scripthookvdotnet/scripthookvdotnet/README.md

 ## License

-All the source code except for the Vector, Matrix and Quaternion classes, which are licensed separately, is licensed under the conditions of the [zlib license](LICENSE.txt).
+ScriptHookVDotNet is primarily distributed under the terms of the zlib license.
+See [LICENSE](LICENSE.txt) and [COPYRIGHT](COPYRIGHT) for details.